Ella Schmidt, MA, LPC Jungian Depth & Analytic Psychology

 Individual Sessions: $175

-Let's have a conversation about it- I offer a complimentary 20 minute consult to answer any of your questions.
+Let's have a conversation- I offer a complimentary 30 minute consult to answer any of your questions.

 I believe that access to mental health support should be fair and equitable, so I always offer significant sliding scale or pro bono to those who are in need.
 At this time I cannot accept insurance, but I am very happy to provide a Superbill to clients for their insurance reimbursement.
 Prior to our first session we will discuss your needs and set our agreed upon rate and form of payment.
-I accept cash, bank transfer, Paypal (for international ) & Venmo.
+I accept cash, bank transfer, Paypal (for international ), Venmo and Ivy Pay.

 While I have always been passionate about psychology and understanding human development, there was an episode of This American Life that profoundly impacted me and my approach to this work.
 I was in my traineeship at the time when it originally aired on September 15th, 2006, and the episode is titled Unconditional Love.
 Have tissues nearby. https://www.thisamericanlife.org/317/unconditional-love